-It is a three-nave longhouse with a raised central nave and a flat wooden ceiling.
-The masonry is made of naturally treated light rubble stone.
-The 33.5-meter-long central nave is separated from the side aisles by rectangular arcades.
+The church is a rectangular nave with an elevated central nave and a flat wooden ceiling.
+The masonry consists of naturally finished light rubble stone.
+The 33.5-meter long central nave is separated from the side aisles by rectangular arcades.

-The church building leans asymmetrically against the 50-meter-high tower, the lower part of which is the oldest part of the structure.
-Under Pastor Joseph Kempf (1887-1913), the tower was raised because the new building covered part of the sound holes and affected the ringing effect.
-As a result, the inserted "floor" is significantly above the roof ridge of the longhouse and now serves as a "bell chamber."
+The building is asymmetrically attached to the 50-meter high tower, whose lower part is the oldest section of the church building.
+Under Pastor Joseph Kempf (1887–1913), the tower was raised because the new building obscured part of the sound holes and affected the ringing effect.
+The inserted "storey" therefore lies clearly above the ridge of the nave and today serves as the bell chamber.

-The right aisle has two entrances: the south portal and the entrance to the Mother of God Chapel.
-The south portal – originally the main portal – is bordered on both sides by a column with a cube capital, which continues into wall projections in the portal arch.
-Between the arch tension and the door lintel is a tympanum (Greek: drum), which is equipped with a flat relief of an "encircled" cross.
-The west exit, which is today considered the main portal, is rather unadorned and was originally meant to be just a "small door."
+The right side aisle has two entrances: the south portal and the entrance to the Mother of God Chapel.
+The south portal, originally the main portal, is flanked by a column with a cube capital, whose lines continue into the wall bulges of the arch.
+In the tympanum between the door lintel and arch is a bas-relief of a "surrounded cross."
+The current west exit, used as the main portal, is comparatively plain and was originally intended as just a small "door."

-There is also a "crypt," as the sloping terrain on the eastern part of the church was not to be filled with sand.
-Thus, this "crypt" is not an underground facility.
-It is now a storage and heating room and is only accessible from the outside.
+A crypt exists due to the sloping terrain on the east side of the church, but it is not a true underground construction.
+Today it serves as a storage and heating room and is only accessible from the outside.

-In the church, near the west entrance, stands the massive baptismal font from the old church, which had long been lost until it was discovered in a yard where it was used as a trough.
-The number 1492 is engraved on one side, presumably the year of its creation.
-It belongs to the "lion baptismal fonts," whose base is formed by four reclining lions that unfortunately are no longer present.
-The baptismal font now serves as a holy water basin.
+Near the west entrance stands the massive baptismal font from the old church, which had long been lost and was rediscovered on a farm as a watering trough.
+The year 1492 is inscribed on one side, presumably the year of its creation.
+The stone belongs to the so-called "lion baptismal fonts," whose base was originally supported by four lying lions – these are no longer preserved.
+Today, the baptismal font serves as a holy water font.

-On the western rear wall is a "Crucifixion group."
-However, the cross is not "framed," as usual, by Mary and John, but by the two church patrons St. Martin and St. George.
-Both statues, carved from wood around 1700, adorned the old church.
-The cross originates from Flonheim, the corpus from Mittelheim/Rheingau.
+On the western back wall stands a crucifixion group: The cross is not framed, as usual, by Mary and John, but by the church patrons St. Martin and St. George.
+Both wooden figures, carved around 1700, come from the old church.
+The crucifix corpus itself comes from Mittelheim in the Rheingau.

-In the apse stands the high altar from the year 1900.
-Beneath the altar table made of red sandstone are five reliefs made of white Courson.
-All relate to the Eucharist, which is stored in the tabernacle of this altar.
-The altar structure depicts the wedding at Cana and the Last Supper.
-The concha in the apse of the main nave is painted with an image of Christ enthroned among saints connected to Germany, the Diocese of Mainz, or the parish community.
-Also recognizable is the Finthen virgin Agnes Pfeifer, who was murdered in 1754 while defending her innocence (Easter eggs).
-She does not have a halo.
+The high altar in the apse dates from 1900.
+Beneath the altar table made of red sandstone are five white Courson reliefs related to the Eucharist, which is kept in the tabernacle.
+The altar structure depicts the wedding at Cana and the last supper.
+The apse conch is painted with Christ and saints connected to Germany, the Diocese of Mainz, or the parish community.
+Also depicted is the Finther virgin Agnes Pfeifer, murdered in 1754 – without a halo.

 St. Martin's